serpent1neX/ARMA-REMASTERED/README.md

 # ARMA-REMASTERED
 Heavily modified arma 3 client to give it the feels of a modern shooter

+# V102(Dec27 2023):

+Early access release!
+Much sooner than i anticipated but it's pretty much playable now!
+Changelog:
+Finished vaulting mechanic from v024(No more mid air hanging) Performance boost(~10%)
+Reworked night time lighting
+Reworked gun blowback
+Reworked muzzleflash
+Various bugfixes
+Grass/foliage elements now interacts with actors!
+For example you can clear a bush to make line of sight, in return of worse concealment.
+Looting system enhanced
+ACE Interactive promt
+Ragdoll!!!!!!!
+Hit/flinching animations
+Armor plating rework(Now will allow bullet penetration depends on the context(Armor type, caliber, angle,.....)
+Redesigned all movement animations!
+Now they look more tactical but is still WIP.
+The jerkiness will be fixed in later versions
+That's pretty much all, enjoy!

 # V024(Dec25 2023):

 Figured out that i want a holiday and gotta focus on my exam so i rushed the update.
 Everything should work fine by now.